-Yes No Complete the "Supplier Declaration Form" (SDF) (commissioned).
+Yes No "Supplier Declaration Form" (SDF) 1.
+Complete the (commissioned).
 See attachment.
-Complete the "Supplier Code of Conduct" (SCC).
+2. Complete the "Supplier Code of Conduct" (SCC).
 See attachment.
-Copy of cancelled cheque OR letter from the bank verifying bank (with bank stamp not olderthan 3 Months & sign by Bank 1 Certified (Not Older than 3 Months) copy of Identitydocument of Shareholders/Directors/Members (where applicable). of 5.
-Certified copy of certificate of incorporation, CM29 /CM9 (name e change).
-Certified copy of share Certificates of Shareholders, CK1 / CK2 (if CC).
-A letter with the company's letterhead confirming both Physical and Postal address.
-Original or certified copy of SARS Tax Clearancecertificate and V registration certificate. /at BBBEE certificate and detailed scorecard from a SANASAccredited \ Agency and/or Sworn Certified Affidavit.
-Verification 10.
-Central Supplier Database (CSD) Summary RegistrationReport.
+3. Copy of cancelled cheque OR letter from the bank verifying banking details (with bank stamp not olderthan 3 Months & sign by Bank Teller).
+4. Certified (Not Older than 3 Months) copy of Identitydocument of Shareholders/Directors/Members (where applicable).
+5. Certified copy of certificate of incorporation, CM29 /CM9 (name change).
+6. Certified copy of share Certificates of Shareholders, CK1 / CK2 (if CC).
+7. A letter with the company's letterhead confirming both Physical and Postal address.
+8. Original or certified copy of SARS Tax Clearancecertificate and Vat registration certificate.
+9. BBBEE certificate and detailed scorecard from a SANASAccredited Verification Agency and/or Sworn Certified Affidavit.
+10. Central Supplier Database (CSD) Summary RegistrationReport.